Arizona State Prison Complex – Perryville

-Arizona State Prison Complex – Perryville is one of 13 prison facilities operated by the Arizona Department of Corrections (ADC).
+Arizona State Prison Complex – Perryville is one of 13 prison facilities operated by the Arizona Department of Corrections, Rehabilitation & Reentry (ADCRR).
 ASPC-Perryville is located in Goodyear, Arizona.

 ASPC-Perryville has an inmate capacity of approximately 4,382 in 8 housing units and 2 special use units at security levels 2, 3, 4 and 5.
 The ADC uses a score classification system to assess inmates appropriate custody and security level placement.
 The scores range from 1 to 5, with 5 being the highest risk or need.
 ASPC-Perryville is a modern, mixed security prison.
 ASPC-Perryville's Lumley Unit houses the female death row.

 History

-In 1981, three units of the Perryville Complex, San Pedro, Santa Cruz, and San Juan (since renamed Lumley Unit), for minimum and medium custody male inmates was opened.
+In 1981, three units of the Perryville Complex, San Pedro, Santa Cruz, and San Juan (since renamed Lumley Unit), for minimum and medium custody male inmates were opened.
 In May 1982, Santa Maria Unit, for all custody levels of female inmates, began admitting inmates.
 ASP-Yuma, a 250-bed adult male prison which opened in 1987 became a part of the Perryville Complex in October 1992 until November 1995 when it became its own prison complex Arizona State Prison Complex - Yuma.

 ASPC-Perryville was converted to an all female facility in 2000.
 That same year the San Juan housing unit was renamed in honor of Brent W. Lumley, an ADC correctional officer who was killed in the line of duty in the unit.

 In 2019 many news sources reported on prisoners’ experiences seeing and opening packages of food products which stated that human beings were not intended to consume the items.